shometownstd7300-pixel/gn-language-server/README.md

 - Pre-release versions are `1.<odd>.x`
 - Release versions are `1.<even>.x`

+## Architecture

+For an overview of the project's architecture, see [ARCHITECTURE.md](./ARCHITECTURE.md).

 ## Disclaimer

 This is not an officially supported Google product.
 This project is not